 Another difference could be whether the couple decides if the groom should attend the wedding shower/bridal shower.

 If it is a bridal shower, it is usually kept between the women and women-only attendance.

 If they throw a wedding shower where both men and women are welcome, then the groom is more than anticipated to attend.

 Also, if the event is a wedding shower, naturally the number of guests may turn out higher.

-In this case, a bigger location may have to be considered, more catering provided and generally all details may have to be ‘more’ in comparison to organising a bridal shower only.
+In this case, a bigger location may have to be considered, more catering provided and generally, all details may have to be ‘more’ in comparison to organizing a bridal shower only.

 What Is The Purpose Of A Wedding Shower Or Bridal Shower?